deletehead/pen_300_osep_prep/blog.md

 #### Goofs
 - In 7.1.1, mention that you should connect to the `defender` host, not the `dev` host.
 I poked around on `dev` looking for Windbg and it wasn't there.
 Better yet, just have Windbg on both (not sure why you wouldn't have it on the `dev` machine :D)

+### 8. Application Whitelisting
+#### I liked
+A bunch of great methods to bypass default AppLocker rules, and more advanced ones.
+This was an excellent section, and I feel armed to face even more intense AppLocker policies.

+#### I did not like
+Not sure why but it felt like this section wouldn't end.
+Good and bad I suppose.
+The later part with `Microsoft.Workflow.Compiler.exe` was just something I glossed over and didn't really go over.
+I thought it's something I'll go for when/if I need it.